Muyuu77/Self-QE-for-MT/workspace_yijie/Readme.md

 >
 > Please see Evaluation part.
 >
-> The accuracy that [generated QE tokens from student model] vs [QE score for student translations] in test data is 0.439, which is not very good but better than guessing.
+> The accuracy that [generated QE tokens from student model] vs [QE score for student translations] in test data is 0.236, which is very low, only a little better than guessing.
 (5 categories)